robinrendle/robinrendle.com/_projects/css-tricks.markdown

 ---
 title: CSS-Tricks
-subtitle: Contributions to the front-end development publication.
+subtitle: Writing for the blog about front-end development.
 role: Writing, editing, and creating video tutorials, as well as working on the weekly newsletter.
 results: Growing the newsletter from zero subscribers to more than 32,000 over the course of a year.
 date: 2015-10-24 11:59:00 -07:00